-- Write 1 on line A this will make sure you are reported as a working individual. - Write 1 on line H this is summary line confirming same as above. - Box 1 Name and Address write your name and surname with capital letters as you have written it on the Social Security Card application.
+- Step 1 A) Name and Address write your name and surname with capital letters as you have written it on the Social Security Card application.
 Write your full home address in your home country.
-This will ensure that your final payment document W-2 will arrive at your home country, and you will need it to file an income tax return the following year. - Box 2 Social Security number please write your SSN only if you already have received your card.
-If not leave blank and make sure you provide your Host Employer with your Social Security number as soon as you receive your card, so you can use your SSN to file an income tax return. - Box 3 Tick "single" box. - Box 5 Write 1.
-This will make sure you are using the correct allowance number for tax purposes. - Line 6 Write the words "Non-Resident Alien" in English.
-This will ensure that you are correctly taxed and do not owe money to the US Tax Authorities.
+This will ensure that your final payment document W-2 will arrive at your home country, and you will need it to file an income tax return the following year.
+B) Social Security number please write your SSN only if you already have received your card.
+If not leave blank and make sure you provide your Host Employer with your Social Security number as soon as you receive your card, so you can use your SSN to file an income tax return.
+C) Tick "Single or Married filing separately." - Step 2 Complete Steps 2-4 ONLY if they apply to you: otherwise skip to Step 5 - Step 5 Sign and date